Langhorne Manor, Pennsylvania: Demographics

 There were 330 households, out of which 31.8% had children under the age of 18 living with them, 65.2% were married couples living together, 10.6% had a female householder with no husband present, and 21.8% were non-families.
 14.8% of all households were made up of individuals, and 5.2% had someone living alone who was 65 years of age or older.
 The average household size was 2.81 and the average family size was 3.14.

 In the borough the population was spread out, with 23.6% under the age of 18, 7.1% from 18 to 24, 30.6% from 25 to 44, 25.5% from 45 to 64, and 13.2% who were 65 years of age or older.
 The median age was 39 years.
 For every 100 females there were 94.7 males.
 For every 100 females age 18 and over, there were 93.4 males.

 The median income for a household in the borough was $67,500, and the median income for a family was $77,721.
 Males had a median income of $45,833 versus $35,781 for females.
 The per capita income for the borough was $27,302.
 About 1.6% of families and 2.7% of the population were below the poverty line, including 2.3% of those under age 18 and none of those age 65 or over.

 Education

 Langhorne Manor Borough is one of six municipalities served by the Neshaminy School District.
 Students residing in Langhorne Manor Borough attend: Tawanka Elementary School for Kindergarten through 4th grades, Maple Point Middle School for 5th through 8th grades, and Neshaminy High School for 9th through 12th grades.

-During the past three years, two Langhorne area middle schools, Neshaminy Middle School which has recently closed and Maple Point Middle School, have been awarded the Blue Ribbon, National Schools of Excellence Award.
+In 2002, Maple Point Middle School was awarded the Blue Ribbon, National Schools of Excellence Award.
 Oliver Heckman Elementary School in Middletown Township closed in 2016 in favor of the new Tawanka Elementary School in Lower Southampton Township.

 High school students can also attend Bucks County Technical High School, a career oriented vocational school, located in Fairless Hills.

 Cairn University (formerly known as Philadelphia Biblical University) is partially located in Langhorne Manor Borough and partially in Middletown Township.